Egypt’s 2011 Internet Shutdown: Digital Dissent and the Future of Public Memory

 Artist Presentation & Panel Discussion

-On January 27, 2011, during the first days of Egypt’s uprising, the national government shut down the Internet to quash online dissent.
+On January 27, 2011, in the first days of Egypt’s uprising, the national government shut down the Internet to quash online dissent.
 To circumvent the blackout, programmers developed Speak2Tweet, a digital platform that allowed Egyptians to record voice messages by phone.
-Composed of thousands of audio recordings from those volatile days, these messages were automatically uploaded to Twitter, producing a unique archive of the collective Egyptian psyche during a time of unprecedented upheaval.
+Composed of thousands of audio recordings, the messages were automatically uploaded to Twitter, producing a unique archive of the collective Egyptian psyche during a time of unprecedented upheaval.

 Amin is currently working on an online platform to preserve this oral archive and maintain its vocal diversity.
 Project Speak2Tweet is part of Amin’s solo exhibition at The Mosaic Rooms When I see the future, I close my eyes.